hungys/nctu-thesis-latex/README.md

 \def\defenseMonth{9}\def\defenseMonthEn{September}
 ```

-2. In `thesis.tex`, there is a flag called `paper` which can help you switch the format between paper submission and electronic submission.
+2. There is a flag called `paper` which can help you switch the format between paper submission and electronic submission.

 ```
 \settoggle{paper}{false} % set to true for paper submission